amerk97/MachineLearning_tdt4173/Notebooks/README.md

 Furthermore, the directory may contain some additional notebooks outside of model implementations, such as the "stats" notebook, which includes some brief analysis of the dataset.

-#TODO: Update to newest versions, remove redundant/outdated notebooks
+#TODO: Update to newest versions, remove redundant/outdated notebooks, description and instructions